Enemy of the State (film): Critical response

 Enemy of the State received generally favorable reviews from critics.
-On Rotten Tomatoes, Enemy of the State holds an approval rating of 71% based on 84 reviews, with an average score of 6.44/10.
+On Rotten Tomatoes, Enemy of the State holds an approval rating of 71% based on 82 reviews, with an average score of 6.9/10.
 The website's critical consensus reads: "An entertaining, topical thriller that finds director Tony Scott on solid form and Will Smith confirming his action headliner status."
 On Metacritic, it has a score of 67 out of 100 based on 22 critics, indicating "generally favorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

 Kenneth Turan of the Los Angeles Times praised the film's style and energy, noting that its "pizazz overcomes occasional lapses in moment-to-moment plausibility."
 Janet Maslin of The New York Times commended the action set-pieces but criticized its adherence to the formulaic tendencies of the Simpson-Bruckheimer production style.
+David Sterritt of The Christian Science Monitor gave the film a two out of four scoring, stating that "the movie has plenty of high-tech power, spinning out action so explosive you'll hardly notice how preposterous the story is or how cardboard-thin the characters are."
 Edvins Beitiks of the San Francisco Examiner echoed similar praise for its technical execution while questioning the realism of its portrayal of government surveillance capabilities.

 Roger Ebert of the Chicago Sun-Times awarded the film three out of four stars, writing that although the climax "edges perilously close to the ridiculous," the film remains engaging, highlighting strong performances by Jon Voight and Gene Hackman.

 Film critic Kim Newman observed that Enemy of the State acts as a thematic continuation of The Conversation (1974), noting Hackman's portrayal of a similarly reclusive surveillance expert, and suggesting an intentional intertextual link between the two films.